pilotmoon/PopClip-Extensions/README-beta.md

 after: copy-result
 ```

+For a more substantial axios example, see for example [Instant Translate](https://github.com/pilotmoon/PopClip-Extensions/tree/master/source/InstantTranslate).

 #### About TypeScript and .ts files

 When looking at the extensions in this repo I have made, you will see `.ts` files.
 These are [TypeScript](https://www.typescriptlang.org/) source code, which compiles down to JavaScript.
 I prefer to use TS than raw JS as it helps me to write correct code, aided by the TypeScript definitions file [popclip.d.ts](/popclip.d.ts).
 The TypeScript configuration I use is in [tsconfig.json](/tsconfig.json).